Formula One engines: History

-This Alfa Romeo 159 1.5L supercharged straight-8 engine of 1951 could produce up to 425 bhp.
+This Alfa Romeo 159 1.5L supercharged straight-8 engine of 1951 could produce up to 425 PS.

 It became obvious that the size of the engines (and whether they were supercharged) primarily determined how fast they could run, rather than the size and weight of the cars.
-After a period with series of fatal accidents and regulation changes, "under 1,500cc with supercharger, or 4,500cc without" was applied to the Grand Prix races for Voiture class in France beginning in 1914, (Note: See 1914 French Grand Prix for details.) and the Voiturette class was re-defined as "under 1,100 cc, no supercharger".
+After a period with series of fatal accidents and regulation changes, "under 1,500 cc with supercharger, or 4,500 cc without" was applied to the Grand Prix races for Voiture class in France, starting with the 1914 French Grand Prix.
+The Voiturette class was re-defined as "under 1,100 cc, no supercharger".

 After World War I (1914–1918), countries outside of France started using the "Grand Prix" name for races with different regulations, and in 1922, Commission Sportive Internationale (CSI), an international race governing committee was established by Automobile Club of France on behalf of AIACR.
 This AIACR sanctioned the Automobile World Championship from 1925 to 1930, European Drivers' Championship from 1931 to 1939, and later became the Fédération Internationale de l'Automobile (FIA) in 1946.

 Formula One was defined by the CSI as the first internationally unified regulation to govern a class of racing cars in 1946 to be effective 1947, reflecting the Voiture regulation of "under 1,500 cc with supercharger, or 4,500 cc without".
 After Formula One was more or less 'ratified' or accepted by other countries, Formula Two was defined in 1947 as "under 500 cc with supercharger, or 2,000 cc without".

 In contrast to the pre-existed European Drivers' Championship, Formula One events were meant to be competition among the countries.
 Each car, or team, represented a country in this 'international' race, with the cars painted in the "national colours", like red for Italy, green for the UK, silver for Germany, and blue for France.
 The World Championship for Drivers was defined by the CSI in 1949 for 1950 and onwards to honour the drivers, instead of the countries they represented.
 The World Championship for Constructors started in 1958, created partly to resolve the then-common dispute between a winning driver and his team on the ownership of the Grand Prix trophy.
 These championships had a longer-term effect of downplaying the country representation.

-Over the years, Formula One added more and more regulations, not only on engines but chassis, tyres, fuel, inspections, championship points, penalties, safety measures, cost control, licensing, distribution of profits, how the qualifying and races must be governed and run, etc., etc. Today, the vast regulations on Power Unit are a very small part of what defines Formula One, which regulates even the number of Summer vacation days the constructor factories must observe.
+Over the years, Formula One added more and more regulations, not only on engines but chassis, tyres, fuel, inspections, championship points, penalties, safety measures, cost control, licensing, distribution of profits, how the qualifying and races must be governed and run, etc., etc. Today, the regulations on Power Unit are a small part of what defines Formula One, which regulates even the number of Summer vacation days the constructor factories must observe.